Ladarwall/Greenworld/README.md

 The SraRunTable.txt is a metadata file and can be obtain from the NCBI page [SRA Run Selector](https://www-ncbi-nlm-nih-gov.inee.bib.cnrs.fr/Traces/study/).
 You can also produce a similar metadata with a file containing two column named "Organism" and "Sample_Name" and separated by a tab.

 ## Data and materials availability:
-The assembled datasets, the list of references used for mapping and the results of demographic inference are deposited in Zenodo and accessible with
+The assembled datasets, the list of references used for mapping and the results of demographic inference are deposited in Zenodo and accessible with the DOI :
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.8028615.svg)](https://doi.org/10.5281/zenodo.8028615).